SamYStudiO/flair-gradle-plugin/README.md

 ###WARNING
 * This plugin is designed to work with [**IntelliJ IDEA**](https://www.jetbrains.com/idea/), it won't work as expected with other IDE, i may consider adding other IDE support (Flash Builder, FDT) if sufficient requests are made for them.
-* Using [TexturePacker](https://www.codeandweb.com/texturepacker) with **command line tool** is recommended, if you don't have a TexturePacker license or don't want to use it check [Disable TexturePacker](https://github.com/SamYStudiO/flair-gradle-plugin/wiki/Disable-TexturePacker) page.

 ___
 #####INSTALLATION